ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 # Adverse Outcome Pathways

 This project uses deep learning (ML) to predict toxic effects in biology.
-The starting point of this project is the research by Anouk Verhoeven:
-"A quantitative weight-of-evidence method for confidence assessment of adverse outcome pathway networks: A case study on chemical-induced liver steatosis ".
 It focuses on entity extraction and biological plausibility evaluation from scientific articles related to Adverse Outcome Pathways (AOP).
 It processes curated data about Key Event Relationships (KERs),